Hip-hop culture: Beatmaking/producing

 An early beat maker was producer Kurtis Blow, who won producer of the year credits in 1983, 1984, and 1985.
 Known for the creation of sample and sample loops, Blow was considered the Quincy Jones of early hip hop, a reference to the prolific African American record producer, conductor, arranger, composer, musician and bandleader.
 One of the most influential beat makers was J. Dilla, a producer from Detroit who chopped samples by specific beats and would combine them together to create his unique sound.

 Those who create these beats are known as either beat makers or producers, however producers are known to have more input and direction on the overall the creation of a song or project, while a beat maker just provides or creates the beat.
 As Dr. Dre has said before "Once you finish the beat, you have to produce the record."
 The process of making beats includes sampling, "chopping", looping, sequencing beats, recording, mixing, and mastering.

 Most beats in hip hop are sampled from a pre-existing record.
 This means that a producer will take a portion or a "sample" of a song and reuse it as an instrumental section, beat or portion of their song.
 Some examples of this are The Isley Brothers' "Footsteps in the Dark Pts.
-1 and 2" being sampled to make Ice Cube's "Today Was a Good Day".
+1 and 2" being sampled to make Ice Cube's "It Was a Good Day".
 Another example is Otis Redding's "Try a Little Tenderness" being sampled to create the song "Otis", released in 2011, by Kanye West and Jay-Z.

 "Chopping" is dissecting the song that you are sampling so that you "chop" out the part or parts of the song, be that the bassline, rhythm guitar part, drum break, or other music, you want to use in the beat.
 Looping is known as melodic or percussive sequence that repeats itself over a period of time, so basically a producer will make an even-number of bars of a beat (e.g., four bars or eight bars) repeat itself or "loop" of a full song length.
 This loop provides an accompaniment for an MC to rap over.